Domestic violence is a crime!

 - Tell family and/or friends about the abuse.
 The shame belongs to your abuser… not to you.

-- Keep important documents (such as birth certificated, social security cards, green cards, financial records) along with extra sets of house and car keys hidden and available to you in case of an emergency exit.
+- Keep important documents (such as birth certificates, social security cards, green cards, financial records) along with extra sets of house and car keys hidden and available to you in case of an emergency exit.

 - Trust yourself and stay safe.